To All Awards

 Entry Material Guidelines

-~ Multiple-page PDFs are allowed and are recommended over uploading individual JPG or PDF files.
+* Multipage PDFs are allowed and recommended over individual PDF or JPG files.

 Main Entry Files